 The Usborne Quicklinks website, with over 40,000 links to carefully researched websites to support Usborne books, showcases the treasures that can be found online.
 With only a mouse click or tap, you can take a virtual tour of a Roman fort, search for red-eyed tree frogs in a rainforest or watch a video clip on how the UK Parliament works.
 For younger children, parents tell us Usborne Quicklinks is the perfect introduction to the internet, while for older children, Quicklinks takes them straight to exciting, relevant and age-appropriate sites without wading through pages of search results.

 The websites are carefully selected by a team of Usborne researchers and chosen to support and enhance the information in Usborne books – including Staying Safe Online.
 We make sure there are no inappropriate adverts or links to other websites, and that the content is suitable for the age of the readers.
 Equally important, in this era of ‘fake news’, we check that the information comes from a credible, reputable source.

 The recommended websites at Usborne Quicklinks are regularly reviewed and updated – but the content of a website can change at any time.
 This is why we emphasise that children should be supervised while they are online.
 As with all screen time, when they are small, it’s nice to sit with them and talk about what you are viewing together.
 As children get older, they are more independent, but it’s still good to keep in touch and ask them what they have discovered.

-For more advice on staying safe online, including links to recommended websites, visit the Online safety for children and Internet advice for adults pages at the Usborne Quicklinks website.
-And to sample some of the treasures of the internet, visit the Quicklinks top links this month page.
+For more advice on staying safe online, including links to recommended websites, visit the Online safety for children page at the Usborne Quicklinks website.
+And to sample some of the treasures of the internet, visit the Quicklinks top links this week page.